Deltarx/Gallio/Readme.md

  - Error 102: Module Warning (Module Stablity is unstable)
  - Error 103: Module Cannot be found!
 (Module path may need to be verifed or try rebooting)
  - Error 104: Module Error! (unkown erro has accured)

+### Core
+#### subsystems
+Main.py is the main program file.
+It uses ATI.py as a module manager and error handler.
+ * Main.py
+   * ATI.py
+     - datetime module
+     - os module
+     - Ui module
+     - secert module
+     - math module
+     - numpy module
+     - sklearn module
+     - error handler
+     - Main screen (terminal / cmd)

+#### management sys
+Since python cannot not have multi threaded processing there
+* Opinion A: Run mathematics systems in c#.
+* Opinion B: Built a cluster computing unit.

+Opinion A may take long to code but can have multi thread processing, allow upto 6 scripts running at the same time.
+Opinion B is more technical challenging to make and maintain but will give a better system performance.